raquelredo/Projects/Indoor localization Wifi Footprint/README.md

 | 23      | Transformer TF101  | 4.0.3        | 2        |
 | 24      | bq Curie           | 4.1.1        | 12       |

-For this script I have decided to split the process in different files:
+Regarding my script, as this is one of the longest coding I have done, I have decided to split the process in different files:

 [01 Preprocessing](https://github.com/raquelredo/Projects/blob/master/Indoor%20localization%20Wifi%20Footprint/01_Preprocessing.md)